AntJanus/WebDevelopment.META/Book/4-Better Developer/10-general-advice.md

 It's definitely worth investing into especially when onboarding new developers who can simply install vagrant, get a copy of the app, and run it, being able to poke around, create new users, and do anything else on it.

 ## Version Control

+Version control is THE thing that everyone mentions to newbies and suggest it to any pros that don't use it yet (chastise them  rather).
+Version control is a system that allows you to "store" version of your code.
+Imagine that every time you save, a copy of your file is saved in a server.
+On top of that, you can browse through the history of your file and go back and forth between versions.

+Except things are a little more complicated and *much* better.
+For instance, you don't just version a single file, you keep your entire project.
+What's cool is that every time you make a change, you can commit that change (so no *autosave* into version control).
+Committing a change means that you're *sure* you want this change to be part of the official project and its history, collectivelly called a "repository" or "repo" for short.
+A commit allows you to add a message like "fixed parse error in WorkController.php" or even longer messages to list all of the tasks you've done.

+Once you're done, you can "push" your changes to a server and your co-workers can can "pull" your updates to their repository copies.
+So the history of your project is present not only on your machine, but also on your server, and whoever else copied the repo.

+So, you get the "version control" part right?
+You get to save, create a file history that you can browse.
+You can reset to an earlier commit or overwrite bad commits.
+You can even "tag" a specific part of your history with a version number.
+Such as `v1` and designate that as your official release.
+You can skip in the history list by those tags.

+But there's so much more to version control.
+Think about those co-workers who can push and pull changes from the repo.
+The version control history works in terms of "deltas" or a written history of a file based on changes rather than saving an entire file with a copy every time.
+That means that you can merge your co-workers changes without messing up what you're working on right now.

+There are some features to help with that process of colaboration.